 |

-When we decided to get a team of draft horses, we researched the different breeds and
+| In his prime at ND State Fair | When we decided to get a team of draft horses, we researched the different breeds and

 felt the Shire breed was what we were looking for.
 The breed as a whole is very quiet, intelligent, athletic and very

+willing workers.
 We started in 1979 with a reg.
 Shire stallion, Rock Creek Danny Boy--22090s.
 We

 still have him here today, he is 23yr old.
 We are expecting 7 colts out of him this spring.
 We also purchased